 III.
 WEB-SCRAPING PROCESS

-Loop#2 used all urls provided by loop#1 with a page number added from [1;x] with x being given by the user.
+- Loop#2 used all urls provided by loop#1 with a page number added from [1;x] with x being given by the user.
 Loop#2 then extracted all project specific urls for each page, with each subcategory having max.
 12 projects/page.
-Loop#3 then went through each individual project page and obtained the variables needed for analysis such as pledged $s, creation date, final date, creator, location, category,etc...

-Loop#4 was of much smaller sized and extracted information from the FAQ section of each url in loop#3 to compliment the majority of variables pulled in loop#3.
+- Loop#4, the subsidiary loop, was of a much smaller size and extracted information from the FAQ section of each url in loop#3 to compliment the majority of variables pulled in loop#3.